PyconUK/ConferenceScheduler/docs/background/mathematical_model.rst

 morning session in a particular room should be welcoming to delegates of a given level of expertise.

-To do this we first need to capture each collection of slots in to sessions, and we define the following set for every slot :math:`j`:
+To do this we first need to capture each collection of slots into sessions, and we define the following set for every slot :math:`j`:

 .. math::